Getting MoRE out of Mixture of Language Model Reasoning Experts: Introduction

-To obtain the most capable specialist models for each question type, we leverage recent prompting strategies such as Chain-of-Thought~\cite{Wei2022ChainOT} to specialize LLMs in particular question types such as multihop reasoning.
-Experiments on our collection of 12 QA datasets across four diverse question types indicate that our specialist models significantly outperform the baseline LLMs without specialization, but they perform much worse on question types outside of their expertise.
+To obtain the most capable specialist models for each reasoning type, we leverage specialized prompting strategies such as Chain-of-Thought~\cite{Wei2022ChainOT} prompting and retrieval-augmented prompting.
+Experiments on our collection of 12 QA datasets across four diverse reasoning types confirm that our specialist models outperform the backbone model without specialization, but they achieve much lower accuracy on question types outside of their expertise.

-With these specialized models, we propose our \mope{} framework to combine their strengths.
-On a high level, \mope{} selects the best candidate answer from the pool of specialized models, and when none of the candidate answers seems promising, we teach the system to abstain from answering.
-We design our answer selector based on indicative features including: (1) the match between the question type and each specialized model's expertise; (2) the agreement among all specialized models; and (3) the confidence of each specialized model and the characteristics of their predictions.
-Experiments validate that our \mope{} system significantly outperforms all baselines across 12 datasets from four diverse reasoning types.
+With these specialized models, we propose our \mope{} framework to combine their strengths. \mope{} selects the best candidate answer from the pool of specialized models, and we teach \mope{} to abstain from answering if none of the candidate answers are correct.
+We design our answer selector based on these indicative features: (1) the match between the question type and each specialized model's expertise; (2) the confidence of each specialized model and the characteristics of their predictions; and (3) the agreement among all specialized models, which is a novel feature that we propose.
+Experiments validate that by ensembling the specialized experts this way, \mope{} significantly outperforms any single specialized model across all four diverse reasoning types.

-In addition to the improved generalizability across question types, our \mope{} system is also more interpretable.
-The answer selection process offers a useful signal for understanding the whole system's working mechanism.
-This is validated by the experimental results showing that incorporating agreement among different expert models leads to better abstention results, and presenting such internal decision process to human annotators allows them to better judge the correctness of the system predictions.
+Apart from the improved generalizability of \mope{}, an important byproduct of cross-checking among specialized experts is to offer a useful signal for understanding the whole system's working mechanism.
+This is validated by the experimental results showing that incorporating agreement among different specialized experts leads to better selective \qa{} results---where the system answers as many questions as possible while maintaining high accuracy---and presenting such internal decision processes to human annotators helps them determine the correctness of the system predictions more accurately and in a shorter time.